 Gazing at Jean’s perfection — everything planted in perfect rows with dried reed supports artfully placed for eventual tomatoes — I was suddenly overcome with one of those “what the hell” feelings.
 Did I really have the time right now to make precise little ditches for my salad greens and push every tiny spinach seed into its furrow?
 An art expo with a friend was coming up, not to mention daily writing and tests for a cookbook and all the other happenings of spring that make us wonder what we did all winter.

 As the moon shrank and with the bravado of an adventurer, I tore open my seed packets and threw care and the whole shebang to the wind, hoping something, somewhere would come up.
-Well, I’ll admit I attempted to throw the spinach seeds someplace different than the salad greens, just to appear to have some normalcy in a wacky garden.
+Well, I’ll admit I attempted to throw the spinach seeds someplace different from the salad greens, just to appear to have some normalcy in a wacky garden.
 After all, I was going against my guru’s many consultations and a bit of guilt went flying with the seeds.

 Yet a few short weeks later, as I was harvesting my succulently fat fava beans, I noticed a patch of green peeking out from the mulch under which my garden thrives.
 Tiny salad plants had come up all over the map —arugula here, lettuces there, and spinach babies suddenly springing up next to marigolds!